Blog

 By Kelly K

-In this article, we’ll share with you everything you need to know about the coworking phone booth, including what it is and how to prevent the dreaded phone booth abuse.
+In this article, we’ll share with you everything you need to know about the coworking phone booth, including what it is, why it’s booming in popularity, and most importantly, how to avoid the dreaded coworking phone booth abuse.
+In this new era of coworking, having phone booths is essential to success.
+Here’s how to do it properly.

 What is a coworking phone booth?

-A coworking phone booth is a dedicated space for individuals to take a call.
+A coworking phone booth is a dedicated space designed for individuals to take phone calls during their work day.

 There are no hard and fast rules for what is and isn’t considered a phone booth.
 However, the general guidelines for creating an effective phone space include: